-The current picture: Gamma-ray bursts result from the collapse of a massive star, probably to produce a black hole, that emits a tightly focused, highly relativistic jet.
+The current picture: Gamma-ray bursts result from the collapse of a massive star from which the hydrogen and most of the helium have been stripped, probably to produce a black hole, that emits a tightly focused, highly relativistic jet.
 Every burst, twice a day somewhere in the Universe - the birth of a black hole aiming its jet at us? ~100 aimed elsewhere for every one aimed at us.